Mechoj08/Mechoj08/README.md

 ### Hi, I am Mechoj08
 I'm in my last year of Mathematics @Delft University of Technology, The Netherlands, specializing in Mathematical analysis/Mathematical physics.
-- Currently working on: Startup in NLP
+- Currently working on: Master thesis on coercivity conditions in SPDEs.
-- Currently learning: Lie groups (math), Transformers (Comp.
-Sci./NLP) and Biophysics (physics)
+- Currently learning: Lie groups, General PDE theory, C++ programming and other computer science stuff.
-- Looking for tips about: Preparing to build projects, set-up phase
+- Looking for tips about: Mathematical writing, Structuring big software engineering projects.

 If you've got any interesting papers for me to read, podcasts to listen to or books to read, don't hesitate to email me!
 I love to learn about new things I've never heard about.